helenmurugan/heritage-housing-issues/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

+## Main Technologies
+* GitHub - used to create the project repository and for version control.
+* Gitpod - integrated development environment used to build this project.
+* Jupyter Notebooks - used for data analysis and ML pipeline development and evaluation.
+* Kaggle - open source data used in this project.
+* Streamlit - used to develop the user dashboard.

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

 ## Credits